aph-le/home-assistant-addons/addon-ha-spawn-point-legendary/DOCS.md

 ## About

-This add-on starts a Minecraft server, with Geyser Plugin and Fllodgate for Bedrock Clients.
+This add-on starts a Minecraft server, with Geyser Plugin and Floodgate for Bedrock Clients.

 ## Version Schema